ann-hnatyshyn/photo-labs/README.md

 # react-photolabs

-The PhotoLabs project for the Web Development React course programming.
+The PhotoLabs project, developed for the Web Development React course, is a Single Page Application built with React and Express.
+It features an interactive photo gallery where users can browse, view, and filter images by topic, providing a seamless experience for exploring various photo collections.

 # Photolabs